Find answers below to common questions about how to work with CareSource.

 How do I submit a claim?

 CareSource accepts paper and electronic claims.
-We encourage you to submit electronic claims for quicker processing.
+We encourage you to submit electronic claims through the Provider Portal for quicker processing.
 Please see the Claims page for more information.

-Indiana Medicaid health partners have 90 days from the date of service to submit claims.
+Health partners have 180 days from the date of service or discharge to submit claims.